alisdairjsmyth/homebridge-ambiclimate/README.md

 ## To Do
 * Refactor to a Platform plugin.
 This is predicated on Ambi Labs exposing a capability in their public API to retrieve all devices installed in a given location.
-* Implement Fan Service.
-This is predicaed on Ambi Labs exposing a capability in their public API to get and set fan state.
+* Implement Fan Service set capabilities.
+This is predicated on Ambi Labs exposing a capability in their public API to set fan state.